-As an expat working in Malta, you may want to find a residence close to your new workplace to avoid tedious commutes.
-With its tight roads and small size, it’s best to make sure you can maximize the time spent relaxing on one of Malta’s beautiful beaches.
-Valletta is perfect for this purpose as it offers both heritage tourism activities and commercial opportunities, while Floriana serves perfectly as the administrative hub of Malta.
-So if you’re considering convenience and leisure, look no further than these two towns!
+As an expat working in Malta, you may want to find a residence close to your new workplace to avoid unnecessary commutes.
+Although Malta is a relatively small island, it’s best to make sure you can maximize your free time by relaxing on one of the island’s beautiful beaches instead of wasting it in the car or on public transport.
+Plus, there are plenty of amazing cities with a variety of amenities that can make your move here a dream come true.
+Valletta is perfect for this purpose as it offers both heritage tourism activities and commercial opportunities, while a city like Sliema serves perfectly as a social and economic hub with plenty of day and nighttime activities for you to engage in.

 Malta’s publicly funded health system offers an array of services for citizens and residents who make social security contributions.
 These services include free care in hospitals, as well as access to general practitioners at government clinics across the country.
 When you move to Malta, the Maltese government will welcome you and ensure that all necessary requirements for residency are met, including your health insurance.

 Anyone outside the European Union and anyone who is self-employed must purchase private health insurance to cover themselves as well as their family.
 This requirement applies even if a wealthy individual desires to participate in Malta’s citizenship by investment scheme.